Federal Court of Justice on Nullity Action Against Expired Patent

 Arbeitsrecht-Anwalt-Rechtsanwalt-Kanzlei-MTR Legal Rechtsanwälte

-Patent protection is an important tool for protecting intellectual property.
-Since there can be a general interest in removing unjustly granted protection rights, a patent can, in principle, be challenged by anyone, explains the commercial law firm MTR Rechtsanwälte.
-However, if the patent has already expired, this general interest no longer exists and cannot be challenged with a nullity action unless the plaintiff has a corresponding need for legal protection, the Federal Court of Justice decided.
+Patent protection is an important tool to protect intellectual property.
+Since there may be a general interest in nullifying unjustly granted protective rights, a patent can fundamentally be challenged by anyone, explains the law firm MTR Legal.
+However, if the patent has already lapsed, this general interest no longer exists and it can no longer be challenged with a nullity action, unless the plaintiff has a corresponding need for legal protection, decided the Federal Court of Justice (BGH).

 However, such a need for legal protection does not exist here.
-A general interest in ensuring the lawful granting practice of the patent office is not sufficient.
-Moreover, the rights of the plaintiff are not affected, as the patent has expired and no longer has any legal effects relevant to the plaintiff, the Federal Court of Justice decided.
+A general interest in ensuring lawful granting practices of the patent office is not sufficient.
+Furthermore, there is no impairment of the plaintiff’s rights, since the patent has now lapsed and no legal effects affecting the plaintiff arise from it, decided the BGH.